pusher/pusher-websocket-swift/README.md

 github "pusher/pusher-websocket-swift"
 ```

-If you are looking to use encrypted channels, please read the [specific installation instructions](#carthage-1).

 ### Swift Package Manager

+> Please note that if you are looking to use encrypted channels, this is not currently possible with Swift Package Manager.

 To integrate PusherSwift into your project using [Swift Package Manager](https://swift.org/package-manager/), you can add the library as a dependency in Xcode (11 and above) – see the [docs](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 The package repository URL is: